Project

 FY2022 project

 The results of the 2021 survey suggested that the Indonesian people have a low level of interest in vegetables.
 Therefore, the project aims to expand the vegetable market by better understanding of diet and health and finding ways to promote the consumption of a variety of foodstuffs.
-In the 2021 survey, solutions such as nutrition education for mothers, new menu suggestions, and suggestions on how to prepare a variety of ingredients are expected to improve the nutrition of Indonesians.
-The population that already habitually consumes vegetables did not manifest any psychological barriers to vegetable intake, but it has become apparent that they want to reduce their cooking time and learn new recipes.
+In the 2021 survey, solutions such as nutrition education for mothers, new menu suggestions, and suggestions on how to prepare a variety of foodstuffs are expected to improve the nutrition of Indonesians.
+The population that already habitually consumes vegetables did not manifest any psychological barriers to vegetable intake, but it has become apparent that they want to reduce their cooking time and enhance new recipes.
 Based on these results, in FY2022, we created a nutritionally balanced meal kit and offered it with nutrition education services to see if it could improve household vegetable intake, diet quality, and nutritional balance.
 The results showed an improvement trend in the frequency of vegetable intake and the number of foods consumed after the intervention, and an increase in the number of people willing to start a healthier diet.Preference for meal kit was highly evaluated, but issues such as pricing of meal kits, food loss, and best-before date of meal kits could be found.

 Cambodia